ethereum-oasis-op/baseline/docs/sequence-diagrams/Functional Sequence Digram.md

 1. What needs to be public/private about RFQ?
 Should we consider tokenizing this?
 2. Should ownership be tracked at a widget level for legal ownership, or at a shipping container level for shipping token ownership and transfer of rights ownership?
+3. How should Oracle be interfaced?
+Should it be for oil prices or are there any other attributes?
+4. Dispute management in general is around disputes with price reconciliation, and blockchain based solutions typically address this due to transparency of data and logic on chain.
+Defective products are typically addressed as part of the contractual agreement.
+How do we envision the defective products and related revised payments be built in for this use case?